gabrielmiller/gabrielmiller.github.io/_posts/2014-04-16-git-crash-course-part1.md

 ---
+date: 2014-04-16
+slug: git-crash-course-part1
 layout: post
+tags:
+ - git
+ - vcs
+ - code
 title: Git Crash Course, Part 1
-slug: git-crash-course-part1
-date: 2014-04-16
-categories:
- - Git
- - VCS
- - code
 ---

 Today let's look at version control.
 People use version control to manage different versions of software(among other things).
 I'm going to be discussing <a href="http://en.wikipedia.org/wiki/Git_%28software%29">Git</a>, a distributed version control system(DVCS) that originally was built to manage linux kernel development.